oscal-compass/community/GOVERNANCE.md

 New projects that are not core to the functionality of OSCAL Compass but are closely related may be incubated as a lab/workgroup project in a separate [oscal-compass-lab](https://github.com/oscal-compass-lab) Github org managed by OSCAL Compass maintainers.
 Existing projects closely related to OSCAL Compass, but in a separate github org can also be moved to oscal-compass-lab Github org.
 All the lab projects will follow a similar project maintenance structure as projects in OSCAL Compass.

 New lab projects can be added (or existing projects in other org can be moved) by opening an issue in OSCAL Compass community repository.
-The issue should contain a charter and the initial maintainers (upto two) for the new project.
+The issue should contain a charter and the initial maintainers (up to two) for the new project.
 After discussions in the oversight committee meeting a vote for inclusion will be called.
 A new lab project can be added with simple majority of the oversight committee.

-Once a new lab project gets added, upto two maintainers of that project will be added as members of the OSCAL Compass org.
+Once a new lab project gets added, up to two maintainers of that project will be added as members of the OSCAL Compass org.
 As the project matures it can move to the OSCAL Compass org as a **core** project with 2/3 majority or a **non-core** project with a simple majority of the oversight committee.

 Unmaintained OSCAL-Compass project can be moved to lab Github org if not maintained, with a simple majority of the oversight committee.

 ### OSCAL Compass 'advocates'

 Advocates are those projects and/or organizations that have significant usage of OSCAL Compass **core** projects and are using it for at least six months or more.
-They also acitvely contribute to/engage with the projects through GitHub events like creating issues, creating PRs, reviewing PRs, commenting on issues, etc. and/or other activities such as publishing joint blogs/papers, giving joint talks, demos, etc.
+They also actively contribute to/engage with the projects through GitHub events like creating issues, creating PRs, reviewing PRs, commenting on issues, etc. and/or other activities such as publishing joint blogs/papers, giving joint talks, demos, etc.

 A project/organization can be designated as an 'advocate' of OSCAL Compass with a simple majority of the oversight committee.
 Their name would be added to the [advocates list](./ADVOCATES.md).
-Once a project/organization is added as an 'advocate' one person from that project/organzaiton will be added as member of the OSCAL Compass org.
+Once a project/organization is added as an 'advocate' one person from that project/organization will be added as member of the OSCAL Compass org.

 ## OSCAL Compass Oversight Committee